WansonChoi/HATK/docs/_0_HLA2HPED.md

 3. Axiom

-The output of Axiom is also generated as splited files of respective HLA.
+The output of Axiom is also generated as split files of respective HLA.
 Likewise HIBAG, **Please pass the files of the 8 HLA genes with the above order**.

 ```
 $ python HATK.py \